 In the comments about "clarity and specificity" the reviewer made the following comment:

 For the most part, the presentation of Minnesota’s standards is clear—but specificity sometimes suffers.
 With respect to the latter, the main weakness lies in the physical sciences and the all-too-common mismatches between the standards and the examples given...
 A tendency toward needlessly befuddling language is another failing, particularly when straightforward mathematical concepts are at hand.
-Consider this demand in the chemistry material: Use the kinetic molecular theory to explain the behavior of gases and the relationship among temperature, pressure, volume, and number of particles. (high school chemistry) This expectation could be much more compactly presented
+Consider this demand in the chemistry material: Use the kinetic molecular theory to explain the behavior of gases and the relationship among temperature, pressure, volume, and number of particles. (high school chemistry) This expectation could be much more compactly presented2 big issues that I have:

 as, “Manipulate the equation PV = nRT.”